ebitsdev/udacity-fend-restaurant-review/README.md

 ### How to run this project

 - Clone this repository to your local environment or simply download the entire repository into a folder.
-- Launch the project by opening index.html from the _site folder at the root of the project
+- Launch the web application by opening index.html from the _site folder at the root of the project
 - Here is a live version of the completed project: [Udacity FEND Restaurant Reviews Project](https://ebitsdev.github.io/udacity-fend-restaurant-review/)

 ## How to contribute to this project